aws-solutions-library-samples/guidance-for-omnichannel-claims-processing-powered-by-generative-ai-on-aws/README.md

    1. Verify a successful deployment of the CDK stack and CloudFormation stacks:
       - Open [CloudFormation](https://console.aws.amazon.com/cloudformation/home) console
-      - Verify that the status of the stacks named `ClaimsProcessingStack1`, `ClaimsProcessingStack2`, `ClaimsProcessingStack3`, and `ClaimsProcessingStack4` is `CREATE_COMPLETE`
+      - Verify that the status of the stacks named `ClaimsProcessingStack1` is `CREATE_COMPLETE`
-      - For each stack, you can click on `resources` tab which shows all the resources created by the stack.
+      - You can click on `resources` tab of the stack which shows all the resources created by the stack.

    2. Check Amazon dynamodb tables and sample data:
       - Open the Amazon DynamoDB console